helm/helm/CONTRIBUTING.md

 ## How to Contribute a Patch

-1. If you haven't already done so, sign a Contributor License Agreement (see details above).
+1. Identify or create the related issue.
-2. Fork the desired repo, develop and test your code changes.
+2. Fork the desired repo; develop and test your code changes.
-3. Submit a pull request.
+3. Submit a pull request, making sure to sign your work and link the related issue.

 Coding conventions and standards are explained in the [official developer docs](https://helm.sh/docs/developers/).